binkley/homebrewery-files/scribes-supplies.md

 _**Learned Quill.**_
 _Favored by scholars and the curious, this quill adds commentary._
 When you write with this quill, margin notes appear, automatically recording rumors or lore related to subjects you mention.
 This is a rare supply item.

+_**Memory Quill.**_
+_Favored by diarists and dreamers, this quill turns thoughts into recollections on the page._
+When you write with this quill, the words capture a memory or idea you focus on.
+A creature reading the page experiences faint images and sounds in their mind, as if recalling a dream, which lasts only while the page is read.
+This is a common supply item.

 _**Sharp Quill.**_
 _Favored by duelists and assassins, this quill is mightier than the dagger._